 POLICIES AND PROCEDURES

 Since most schools in our area do not administer the preACT, Cox Tutoring offers its students the opportunity to take a no-risk ACT in the fall of their Junior year.
 This allows the student to compare his/her PSAT score to the practice ACT score to see whether one test or the other might be better for that individual student.
-All members of the Junior class who are on my list will be invited to take that practice ACT.
+Members of the Junior class who are scheduled with a CTG tutor will be invited to take that practice ACT.
 I will score the tests and report the score and the equivalent SAT score to the family.

-Cox Tutoring also offers academic subject tutoring in middle and high school Math, Chemistry, Physics, and Reading/Writing/Grammar when our schedules allow, i.e., when our schedules are not filled with SAT/ACT prep students.
-I can also refer students to out-of-office tutors when a family requests tutoring in a subject that we don't cover, such as Biology.
+Cox Tutoring also offers academic subject tutoring in middle and high school Math, and Reading/Writing/Grammar when our schedules allow, i.e., when our schedules are not filled with SAT/ACT prep students.
+I can also refer students to out-of-office tutors when a family requests tutoring in a subject that we don't cover, such as Chemistry, Physics, or Biology.

 Weekdays: When Westborough Public Schools are cancelled on a weekday, tutoring sessions at Cox Tutoring Group are also cancelled.

 Weekends: If weather is an issue on a weekend, the tutor will text/email her/his students before their scheduled appointments to notify them that sessions are cancelled for that day.
 Although students do not travel to the Lyman Street office to meet with their tutor while we are under Covid-19 restrictions, the tutors themselves do, at their discretion, conduct their sessions from the office and, therefore, may choose to cancel sessions to avoid having to travel in unfavorable conidtions.